zlt0518/ECE1724-2025F-Rust-Ball-Ball-U/README.md

 The size of the player is proportional to the score of the player.
 The speed of the player is inversely proportional to the score of the player.
 When a player is consumed, they are presented with an option to either rejoin the game or quit.
-Serialization: For the data serialization during the message transmission, we would use Serde to do it.
+Serialization: For the data serialization during the message transmission, we would use [Serde][Serde] to do it.
 Communication protocol: We would define all the messages, including client messages and server messages, in the protocol here.

 <div align="center">